YogaWang7/YogaWang7/README.md

 - 👋 Glad you find me.
 I’m @YogaWang7
-- 👀 This is actually my GitHub account specific for github.io.
+- 👀 The projects here have been collated to the best of my ability.
+Please have fun.
 - ✨ https://yogawang7.github.io/

 <!---